Purdue-CS193-Spring-2019/lab-1-rravipra/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
+# Rthvik's first CS 193 Lab
+- The things that I like about Purdue is that it has a very diiferent type of Education system compared to the system in which I had to study before.
+- It has a very good Gym.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown